rlmcneary2/reshape-state/libs/reshape-state/README.md

 const reshaper = create<State>({ loopUntilSettled: true });
 ```

-Now when an action is dispatched, or an inline handler is invoked, that results
+Now when an action is dispatched - or an inline handler is invoked - that
-in a change to state every handler will be called again with a special action.
+results in a change to state every handler will be called again with a special
-This action will have its `id` set to null and will not include a payload.
+action.
+This action will have its `id` set to null and will not include a
+payload.

 For example this would be useful if you knew that after fetching data from a
 remote service and updating state that subsequent requests to another service